qrvey/partner-portal/docs/admin/08-Content Deployment/overview-of-content-deployment.md

 displayed_sidebar: getting-started
 ---

 In Qrvey, Content Deployment refers to the process of copying content from one application to another, in the same environment or to a different one.
-Content Deployment is a powerful tool for managing all of the content generated in a multi-tenant deployment.
+Content Deployment is a powerful tool for managing all of the content generated _(including Connections, Datasets, Web Forms, Charts, Pixel-Perfect Reports, and Flows)_ in a multi-tenant deployment.

-Examples:
+**Examples:**
 * Copying an application that has been created in a staging environment to the production environment.
 * Copying some content, or an entire application created by one user to other users’ accounts.
 * Releasing the new additions to a baseline application to multiple tenants of the system.
 * Provisioning a copy of a baseline application to multiple tenants of the system.

 ## How to Deploy Content
 To open the Content Deployment page in Qrvey Admin Center, click the Content Deployment icon in the left-hand navigation pane:

 ![Content Deployment Icon](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/admin/Content+Deployment+Guide/content-deployment-20240711A.webp)

-Content Deployment entails the following steps:
+To Deploy Content, follow these general steps:

 1. Create the source and target [**servers**](../08-Content%20Deployment/servers.md).
 2. [**Create a package and version**](../08-Content%20Deployment/packages-and-versions.md) of the source application.